MitulMistry/rails-storyplan/README.md

 Create the database with `bundle exec rails db:create` and run migrations with `bundle exec rails db:migrate`, then run `bundle exec rails db:seed` to populate the database.
 You need to seed, or else there will be no genres or audiences.
 In order to get OAuth to work, you need a .env file with a secret and application key for Facebook.

+To run the application in development mode after installation, run `rails s`.

 Front end dependencies are managed by [Yarn][yarn] with the [package.json][package.json] file.
 They are built by Webpack via the [Webpacker gem][webpacker].
 Custom JavaScript code is located in the [`app/javascript`][js-directory] where front end assets are imported.

 For production, the application is configured to use [AWS S3][s3] for image uploads.
 You can read more about setting up S3 [here][heroku-s3-setup] (with Heroku).